Dedicated to Uniting Families and Supporting Businesses CONTACT ME TODAY

 Conditional Residence After Divorce: Proving a Bona Fide Marriage with Form I-751

-Ruth Lane & Associates PLLC July 19, 2025
+Ruth Lane & Associates PLLC Aug.
+22, 2025

 Ruth Lane & Associates, PLLC helps clients prove their marriage was real—even after it ends.
 USCIS carefully reviews divorce-based Form I-751 filings because it must decide whether the marriage was genuine or entered solely for immigration purposes.

 Applicants must be ready to present strong, organized evidence that the relationship was authentic.
+This blog explains the adjustment of status process and what happens if a couple divorces before the I-751 is filed.

 Why Conditional Residency Requires Additional Proof